pqhf5kd/MotorControl/Installation.md

 * Press hub button app.
 10 secs till LED is blinking purple, do not release button
 * “LEGO Bootloader” appears in scan window as a device
 * Mark that and click “connect”
-* Hub LED status changes to red/blue/green
+* Hub LED status changes to red/blue/green, release button
 * this may take some minutes, progress is shown in Icon as a spinner

 ## Connect hub